morrisalp/Akkadian-Latin-OCR/README.md

 * OUTPUT_FILENAME: Filename of text file to write output to
 * MODEL_FILENAME: Should point to the model file you want to use in `models/`

+**Note:** In the output text, we use a single left curly brace { to indicate a superscript, which is significant in the common transliteration of Akkadian.
+We recommend to post-process by adding } after every character which is preceeded by {.
+For example, "{dAMAR.UTU" should be converted to "{d}AMAR.UTU".

 ## Models

 The `models/` folder contains fine-tuned OCR models.
 We recommend `model.mlmodel` for general use. `dillard.mlmodel` was fine-tuned on typewriter text in Dillard (1975) and might perform better in that use case.